Changissnz/nu_merchant_principal/README.md

 to continue co-relations not of a souring or soured tone, sweet only on the tongues of feudalists.
 This does appear to be an off-hand remark.
-The statement is derived from feudalism resting on a sour centrality of goodness, by default.
+The statement is derived from feudalism debatably resting on a sour centrality of goodness, by default.
 Pride takes shapes that convolute itself, quite frequently, with wrath and strength.
-This convolution demonstrates the difficulty of containing, let alone pinpointing, pride as the culprit behind some action taken believed to be the means appropriate, based on the judgment derived from the possibly long process of perception that led to the decisive interpretations for that judgment.
+This convolution demonstrates the difficulty of containing, let alone pinpointing, pride as the culprit behind some action taken believed to be the means appropriate, based on the judgment derived from the possibly long process of perception that led to the decisive interpretations for it.
+Tasks of identifying purity of metaphysical forces, as drivers for specific actions, is difficult to conclusively agree on.
+The social sciences allow "wiggle room" to independently extend the conclusion for some yet unconsidered purpose other than the retention of the original (pure) meaning.
+This poses one classification of complexity for pride's identification.
+And to recall on this section's previous mention of linguistic complexity, there is also diction and the lone word given new meaning under particular uses, outside of the default.